 A CM begins the authorization process by sending an Authentication Information message to its CMTS.
-The Authentication Information message contains the Manufacturer CA or CableLabs Mfg CA certificate, issued by the DOCSIS Root CA. The Authentication Information message is usually informative, (i.e., the CMTS may ignore it under some circumstances); however, it does provide a mechanism for a CMTS to learn these CA certificates from its client CMs.
-See Section 7.1.4.2.5 for more details.
+The Authentication Information message contains the Device CA Certificate, issued by the Root CA. The Authentication Information message is usually informative, (i.e., the CMTS may ignore it under some circumstances); however, it does provide a mechanism for a CMTS to learn these CA certificates from its client CMs (see Section 7.1.4.2.5 for more details).